bigwiv/Biopython-cn/en/chr04.rst

 Another common annotation related to a sequence is a reference to a journal or other published work dealing with the sequence.
-We have a fairly simple way of representing a Reference in Biopython ®C we have a ``Bio.SeqFeature.Reference`` class that stores the relevant information about a reference as attributes of an object.
+We have a fairly simple way of representing a Reference in Biopython ‚Äì we have a ``Bio.SeqFeature.Reference`` class that stores the relevant information about a reference as attributes of an object.